Past Tense (Star Trek: Deep Space Nine): Reception

-In 2018, CBR ranked the "Past Tense" pair as the 20th best episodic saga of Star Trek overall.
+In 2018, Comic Book Resources ranked the "Past Tense" pair as the 20th best episodic saga of Star Trek overall.

 In 2020, Den of Geek listed "Past Tense" as one of the best stories of Star Trek: Deep Space Nine.

 In 2020, SciFiNow ranked this one of the top ten episodes of Star Trek: Deep Space Nine.

-In 2020, The West Wing Thing, a podcast that normally discusses episodes of the political drama The West Wing had a one-off episode where the hosts Dave Anthony and Josh Olson renamed their show The Star Trek Thing and discussed "Past Tense, Part I" and "Past Tense, Part II" instead of a West Wing episode because the duo considered "The Long Goodbye", which was The West Wing episode they planned to discuss that week, so boring to watch that they felt it wasn't talking about on their podcast and decided to skip it and just do "Past Tense" instead.
+In 2020, The West Wing Thing, a podcast that normally discusses episodes of the political drama The West Wing, had a one-off episode where the hosts Dave Anthony and Josh Olson renamed their show The Star Trek Thing and discussed "Past Tense, Part I" and "Past Tense, Part II" instead of a West Wing episode because the duo considered "The Long Goodbye", which was The West Wing episode they planned to discuss that week, so boring to watch that they felt it wasn't talking about on their podcast and decided to skip it and just do "Past Tense" instead.
 Despite the fact the podcast episode was about "Past Tense" and not "The Long Goodbye", the latter was used as the title for that week's episode.

 In 2021, Vox compared the vision of the future 2024 San Francisco presented in "Past Tense" with the state of some of the issues touched upon in the episode, such as poverty, riots, and technology.
-In an interview with one of the writers about this episode, Robert Hewitt Wolfe, one prediction about the 2020s that they felt was inaccurate was the computer technology.
-The writer said they were not actually trying be "predictive" but rather were inspired by their experiences at that time.
-Ira Behr (another writer for the episode) said that one of the inspirations for episode were the homeless people in Santa Monica, California.
+In an interview with one of the writers, Robert Hewitt Wolfe, about this episode, one prediction about the 2020s that they felt was inaccurate was the computer technology.
+The writer said they were not actually trying to be "predictive" but rather were inspired by their experiences at that time.
+Ira Behr (another of the episode's writers) said that one of the inspirations for episode were the homeless people in Santa Monica, California.